-Think about it – the walk of SHAME is most often described as what follows a one night stand.
+Think about it – the WALK OF SHAME is most often described as what follows a one night stand.
 And because of all the contradictory elements, there’s a lot of information out there that just focuses on one end or the other.
-Which is fine, but I think that this kind of black-and-white analysis contaminates our perception of one night stands in a way that doesn’t serve anyone or anything – other than perpetuating some pretty ignorant stereotypes and assumptions.
+Which is fine, but I think that this kind of black-and-white analysis contaminates our perception of one night stands in a way that doesn’t serve anyone or anything – other than perpetuating ignorant stereotypes and assumptions.

 Just like there are two different depictions of one night stands, there are two different reactions most people get when sharing their one night stand experiences.
 There’s either this frat bro, high-five “tell me everything” kind of slumber party cheerleading or… the listener realizes that this is a great opportunity to covertly place themselves on a moral, ethical, and psychological high horse.
 They do this by emotionally recoiling and being passively judgemental (even though, more often than not, these people have done things that are much more ethically and morally questionable than having a one night stand).